ansln/samihaweb/README.md

 # SAMIHA
-Samiha is an online store platform that focuses on selling dates
+Samiha is an Web E-Commerce Platform that focuses on selling dates

 Tools that i used:<br />
 UI/UX - Figma<br />